Agent Agreement – Terms and Conditions

 11.3.12 Private Counsel

 In cases where there is a conflict of interest, or one may arise, between the Agent and the Director and/or the Crown, the Director may authorize payments for private Legal Assistance.
-The Agent should include in his or her request the name of the proposed private counsel as well as the private counsel’s proposed fee schedule.
+The Agent should include in their request the name of the proposed private counsel as well as the private counsel's proposed fee schedule.
 If it is determined that this source of assistance is appropriate and private Legal Assistance is authorized, then the Director will provide written authorization to the Agent, including the selection of private counsel, the limits of the Crown's commitment, in terms of both total expenditures and the approved fee schedules, and of the requirement for reviewing accounts.

 When at any time during a proceeding a conflict arises for the Department of Justice or a private counsel representing the Agent, the Director could instruct such counsel to discontinue representation.
 In such situations, the Director may authorize the engagement of private Legal Assistance in accordance with the terms of this policy.